GitHubSecurityLab/codeql-zero-to-hero/2/challenge-3/instructions.md

 The CodeQL command line tool allows you to create databases from locally-sourced code.
 In this challenge, you will create a database for the vulnerable code we used in earlier exercises.

 ## Use the GitHub Codespace created in the previous challenge or install CodeQL CLI
 The GitHub Codespace that you created in the previous challenge comes with CodeQL CLI preinstalled.
-If you did create the codespace, you can skip this section and go to
+If you did create the codespace, you can skip this section and go to [#create-a-codeql-database](#create-a-codeql-database).

 If you did not create the codespace in the previous step, the easiest way to install the CodeQL CLI locally is as an extension to the `gh` CLI tool — GitHub's official CLI tool.
 1. If you don't have `gh` installed, install it using the instructions [here](https://github.com/cli/cli#installation).